 Contribute Your Knowledge: Add a comment below, or send your observations, corrections, updates, and suggestions to email@example.com.

 Learn and practice the seven Leave No Trace principles.
+Plan ahead and prepare.
 Carry out what you have carried in.
 Do not leave gear, food, or other items at lean-tos and campsites.
-Do not litter.
 Take the free online Leave No Trace course here.

 BE PREPARED!
 Start slow, gain experience.
-Always carry proper safety equipment – including plenty of food, water, extra clothing, a flashlight, and a map and compass – inform someone of your itinerary, and be prepared to spend an unplanned night in the woods.
-Just before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
+Carry proper safety equipment and weather protection and bring plenty of water and lights, and a map.
+When on the trail, stay together, monitor the time, and be prepared to turn back.
+Be prepared to spend an unplanned night in the woods in cold temperatures.
+Accidents happen to the most experienced people.
+Always carry food, a space blanket, emergency whistle, first aid kit, fire making tools, extra clothing layers and socks, a map and compass, and the knowledge to use them.
+Inform someone of your itinerary and before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
 Follow Adirondack weather forecasts at Burlington and Albany and consult the High Elevation, Recreation, or Lake Champlain forecasts.